ArnaudDeza/ArnaudDeza.github.io/_pages/about.md

 I am currently a second year PhD student in Machine Learning at Georgia Tech supervised by [Pascal Van Hentenryck](https://scholar.google.com/citations?user=GxFQz-4AAAAJ&hl=en).
 At Georgia Tech, I am a part of the [National Science Foundation AI Research Institute for Advances in Optimization](https://www.ai4opt.org/) where I work on machine learning for large scale optimization in supply chain, logistics and manufacturing.

 Prior to Georgia Tech, I completed a MaSC at the University of Toronto in the Industrial Engineering Department under the supervision of [Elias Khalil](https://scholar.google.com/citations?user=juqDWQMAAAAJ&hl=en).
-During my Master's I interned at Huawei's research intern lab.
+During this time I worked at the intersection of machine learning, discrete optimization and optimization solvers.
+I was very fortunate to intern at Huawei Technologies Canada, in the Vancouver Research Centre, working on integrating machine learning into discrete optimization solver subroutines.

 I completed my BASc in the Engineering Science program at the University of Toronto, majoring in Machine Intelligence.